 Unrestrained use of personal information is no longer a viable way of monetising your digital platforms.
 Visitation, continued browsing, and accepting cookies are no longer a form of agreement for harvesting users' data.
 Businesses need to respect user privacy and do not have the luxury to ignore the importance of consent collection.
 Implementing a consent management platform fosters a user-centric data culture and helps establish compliance with privacy laws, avoiding unwelcome attention from regulators.
 This culture can give you an ethical and fair usage edge, earning you the trust of customers and resulting in business growth.

 The Quadrant Consent Management Platform (QCMP) is a free, fully featured CMP tailored to mobile application publishers and developers.
 It covers the whole user consent lifecycle.
-You can choose to integrate our location data SDK without or without the CMP, depending n whether you are already using an in-house or third party CMP.
+You can choose to integrate our CMP depending on whether you are already using an in-house or third party CMP.
 QCMP is certified by the IAB's Transparency and Consent Framework and ensures fair collection and usage of consumer data.
 In QCMP, each consent interaction is recorded on an immutable blockchain, ensuring that you are always audit-ready.
 The best part: QCMP can be added with only a few lines of code into an Android or iOS application, saving time, costs, and effort.

 Ready to add an ethical, hassle-free revenue stream to your business?
-Check out our SDK integration guides from our technical resources to add Quadrant's Location SDK and CMP to your app today.
-Alternatively, fill out the form below and one of our monetization experts will be happy to answer any questions and get you started.
+Check out our guide to S2S integration and a step by step guide to install the QCMP SDK into your apps.
+To get started with the integration, please provide your information below and our monetisation experts will be happy to answer any questions and get you started.

-1- How much money can I make using the location data SDK?
+1- How much money can I make with the location data monetization program?